leeroyp/Express-Homework-Note-Taker.github.io/README.md

   ## Description
   An application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.
   ## Usage
   To use the program simple run node server.js on your terminal then open your localhost browser that is specified in the program.
-Once that is done you get can  started and post new notes , delete the ones you no longer need and you can go to /api/notes on the localhost to the all the notes currentls saved in the api.
+Once that is done you get can  started and post new notes , delete the ones you no longer need and you can go to /api/notes on the localhost to the all the notes currentls saved in the api..
   ## Test
-  running console to check if we getting the correct data
+  Running console to check if we getting the correct data
   ## Badge(s)
   ![Badge](https://img.shields.io/npm/v/express)